mauridb01/OctopusAgents/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/Caos_Labs?style=social)](https://twitter.com/Caos_Labs)

-CaosAgents is a library developed by Fetch.ai that allows for creating autonomous AI agents in Python.
+CaosAgents is a library developed using Fetch.ai that allows for creating autonomous pumpfun trading agent in Python.
 With simple and expressive decorators, you can have an agent that performs various tasks on a schedule or takes action on various events.

 ## 🚀 Features